 Therefore some pin out LEDs may flash at very high rates while some may flash at very slow rates while still other may flash at intermediate rates, each LED chain having its own specific flashing rate.

-The entire light show presented by the configuration thus creates an intriguing effect which can be very eye-catching.
+The entire Christmas tree light show presented by this configuration thus creates an intriguing effect which can be very eye-catching.

 The figure shows rather simple wiring where the IC itself acts as an oscillator as well as the LED driver.